Offset Printing vs Digital Printing

 What are the Benefits of Offset Printing?

-- Perfect color match: When using offset printing as your printing technique, the colors will be exact.
-Colors can be adjusted to match any color imaginable.
+• Perfect color match: When using offset printing as your printing technique, the colors will be exact and matched.

 What are the Cons of Offset Printing?